 Good afternoon, President Ortiz, Vice-President Dockweiler, and board members.
 My name is Patricia Haddad Bennett, Director of Government Relations for the Clark County School District.
 My comments today are regarding agenda item seven, "Information, discussion, and possible action regarding the high school start time regulation."
-First, I'd like to thank each of you for the many offline discussions about the issue of high school start times.
-As the board continues its deliberations today, we respectfully reiterate that high school start times are the responsibility of local districts, best positioned to tailor schedules to meet the unique needs of the students in their area.
+First, I'd like to thank each of you for the many offline discussions about the issue of high school start times are the responsibility of local districts, best positioned to tailor schedules to meet the unique needs of the students in their area.
 Additionally, moving forward a regulation to limit school start times will create a costly, unfunded mandate for the district.
 We welcome further conversation to discuss the implications of imposed bell times.
 Thank you for your attention and consideration.